TroydonAnabolic/troydon-fitness-next/blogposts/reward-meals-07-12-2023.md

 &nbsp;

 Embarking on a diet journey can be challenging, especially when aiming for long-term success.
 However, there's a perspective shift worth considering—cheating on your diet occasionally might not be a setback but rather a strategic move to propel you forward.
-In this article, we'll explore the benefits of incorporating reward meals into your dietary routine and how they can contribute to sustainable progress.
+In this blog, we'll explore the benefits of incorporating reward meals into your dietary routine and how they can contribute to sustainable progress.

 &nbsp;